 About 1.000 between soldiers and former French soldiers (including 20 retired generals) signed one letter in the publication on the right Current Values.
 In the letter they warn of a potential civil war in the country's future.

 The French government was quick to condemn the letter, reports the with the BBC.
 Service members are required by law to remain neutral on both politics and religion.
-And the letter from the military and generals expresses very serious considerations on both issues.
+And the letter from the French military and generals expresses very serious considerations on both issues.

 The letter was published on the occasion of the 60th anniversary of a failed coup against De Gaulle (another signal) intended to prevent Algeria from achieving independence.
 Between the lines he accuses the Muslim population of the country and points the finger at "a certain anti-racism" for the division of the community and the attack on French history.